m0vva/cwc/README.md

  - combining with a server IP address and port, should be possible to make a channel URI

  Given that a channel can have multiple carriers, the receiving end will need to differentiate them when making them audible by using tone offsets or something similar, so indvidual signals can be recognised.
-Note that a channel originates at a hub.
+Note that a channel originates at a reflector.

-A **hub** can receive and publish one or more channels by communicating with nodes and (later) possibly other hubs.
+A **reflector** can receive and publish one or more channels by communicating with stations and (later) possibly other reflectors.
-There is no hub - to -hub routing mechanism proposed here yet.
+There is no reflector-to-station routing mechanism proposed here yet.

-A **node** can register interest in channels with a hub and add carriers to a channel.
+A **station** can register interest in channels with a reflector and add carriers to a channel.

 ## How this works

-A spoke would connect to a hub and probably get an enumeration of channels.
-The client can then subscribe to a channel to receive carrier packets related to that channel.
-The subscription results in time sync being established for that channel, and then the client will receive packets relating to that channel.
-The client can also transmit packets relating to that channel based on the time sync.
+A station would connect to a reflector and get an enumeration of channels.
+The station can then subscribe to a channel to receive carrier packets related to that channel.
+The subscription results in time sync being established for that channel, and then the station will receive packets relating to that channel.
+The station can also transmit packets relating to that channel based on the time sync.

-There can be multiple carriers per channel, so it is up to the client to make sense of these.
+There can be multiple carriers per channel, so it is up to the station to make sense of these.

+A station ought to also have a promiscuous mode that will listen to all channels it can hear.

+So the role of a reflector is to:
+* answer and process incoming requests for Channel Lists, Time Sync, Listen and Unlisten requests.
+* Receive and send KeyValue pairs as needed
+* Receive and broadcast incoming Carrier Events to listening stations

 ## Protocol